alphagov/paas-team-manual/docs/support/responding_to_alerts.md

 The ingestors are configured to stop sending logs (dropping any incoming message) when the queue size reaches a [given threshold](https://github.com/cloudfoundry-community/logsearch-boshrelease/blob/v203.0.0/jobs/ingestor_syslog/spec#L61-L63).

-The queue can start filling when the parsers are not able to process the jobs fast enough.
-Common cases:

- - The Elasticsearch cluster is having problems and slow accepting new writes from the parser.
- - If the `parser` jobs/VMs have problems or are at capacity and cannot process messages fast enough.

 The size of the Logsearch redis queue [is exposed as a metric using the Datadog agent](https://github.com/alphagov/paas-datadog-for-cloudfoundry-boshrelease/pull/21), and consumed by a Datadog monitor that warns if we reach 100k messages, which gives some hours of leverage for the average of 200-300k messages in